Site

 specialized vaccination schedule as a puppy in order to develop proper

 immunity.
-They are also prone to contracting more viruses than
+They are also prone to contracting more viruses

 the average dog, especially when fed improperly.